thenativeweb/get-routes/README.md

 # get-routes

-get-routes gets all routes from an Express application.
+get-routes gets all routes from an Express or Sails.js application.

 ## Installation